The processes and diversity of God's living creation. Biology

 More About Christ at the Core

-Success After Wheaton What You Can Do With a Biology Degree
+Success After Wheaton What Can You Do with a Biological and Health Sciences Degree?

-Wheaton biology students are well-prepared for further professional training to ultimately pursue careers as healthcare practitioners, research scientists, and educators.
+Wheaton BHS students are well-prepared for further professional training to ultimately pursue careers as practitioners, researchers, and educators.
 Many graduates head right into the workforce, landing roles in a variety of industries.

 • Science writer